 Keep complete service records

 Keep complete service and maintenance records, along with any other receipts for parts and accessories, so you can show prospective buyers that your vehicle is well cared for.
 These records will validate your selling price and assure potential buyers that your vehicle is in optimal condition.
-Access your service history by logging into your Ford Owner account.
+Access your service history by signing into your Ford Owner account.

-If you haven’t done so already, register at Ford Owner to schedule and track vehicle service, get maintenance updates, pay your Ford Credit bills, view your Owner Guide, learn about special offers, and more.
+If you haven’t done so already, register at Ford Owner to schedule and track vehicle service, get maintenance updates, pay your Ford Credit bills, view your Owner Manuals, learn about special offers, and more.

 Sources: fueleconomy.gov, epa.gov.